Police duty belt

 The duty belt came into use in the early 1900s, in lieu of carrying the required equipment in greatcoat pockets or additional bags.
 These early types were almost exclusively made of dark colored leather with simple pockets or clip systems attached, such as the Sam Browne belt.
-However, there are some issues with the use of a duty belt, with the large amount of equipment carried on modern duty belts often carrying more than 20 lbs (9 kg) of equipment.
+However, there are some issues with the use of a duty belt, with the large amount of equipment carried on modern duty belts often weighing more than 20 lbs (9 kg).

 History

 Many police forces in the United Kingdom began with a uniform consisting of a swallow-tail coat and top hat.
 A pillbox or kepi hat along with a frock coat were introduced in the 1860s, along with helmets designed especially for protection against attack and the weather.
 Truncheons themselves had been introduced as early as 1764, however it was not until 1994 that police forces in the UK started to nationally standardize their uniform prompting the introduction of the duty belt to contain such equipment, instead of previously having their staff carry equipment in their handbags or adapted pockets.
 In the case of the earliest equipment carrying, a cutlass or firearm was usually clipped to the belt of the frock coat.
 In fact pockets themselves were not introduced until the early 1900s in some cases.

 Before duty belts, British female officers carried their truncheons, which were shorter than the male version, in their handbags along with their police notebook as a matter of routine.
 Male officers carried handcuffs, whereas female officers were not permitted to without special permission.
 During the 1950s and 1960s, the Sam Browne belt was in popular use by police officers in the USA.